jimm98y/SharpOnvif/README.md

 ```cs
 app.Run();
 ```
-Your ONVIF service should now be discoverable on the network and you should be able to use ONVIF Device Manager or similar tool to call your endpoint.
+Your Onvif service should now be discoverable on the network and you should be able to use Onvif Device Manager or similar tool to call your endpoint.

 ## SharpOnvifClient
-ONVIF client provides netstandard2.0 WCF bindings generated using `dotnet-svcutil`. `SimpleOnvifClient` wraps common API calls to get basic information from the camera and includes both Pull Point as well as Basic event subscriptions.
+Onvif client provides netstandard2.0 ans NET8.0 WCF bindings generated using `dotnet-svcutil`. `SimpleOnvifClient` wraps common API calls to get basic information from the camera and includes both Pull Point as well as Basic event subscriptions.

-To discover ONVIF devices on your network, use:
+To discover Onvif devices on your network, use:
 ```cs
 string[] onvifDeviceUris = await DiscoveryClient.DiscoverAsync();
 ```